ringpublishing/ring-authorization-python/README.md

 header = authlib.sign(request)
 ```

-From now variable 'header' will store dictionary which allows to authenticate your request.
+From now variable *header* will store dictionary which allows to authenticate your request.